Outerbeast/NightVision/README.md

 Author: Neo, Outerbeast

-This map script enables the Opposing Force style NightVision
+This script enables the Opposing Force style NightVision view mode, which can used with standard flash light key.
+It is dependant on the cvar mp_flashlight.
-view mode, which can used with standard flash light key.
-It is dependant on the cvar mp_flashlight
+This can be added for a map or as a server plugin.

 ## Map script install instructions:

-* 1. Extract the map script 'scripts/maps/nvision.as' to 'svencoop_addon/scripts/maps'.
+* 1. Copy the file `nvision.as` to `scripts/maps/opfor'` to your map pack.
-* 2. Add to main map script the following code:
+* 2. Add to main map script (if you don't have one, make one) the following code:

 (a) `#include "opfor/nvision"`